 Her international work includes Saltire scholarships and Erasmus Mundus programme leadership, both of which provide nursing students and postgraduate students, who otherwise would not have the opportunity to travel, gain social, cultural and academic experience outwith their own country.

 She has completed a number of externally funded research projects.
 One evaluated the national multi-method assessment in non-medical prescribing and informed the future delivery of the programme.
 Another evaluated the impact of inter professional education (medical students, pharmacy and non-medical prescribing students) on self-efficacy and readiness for inter-professional learning .
 She has received funding for innovative approaches to learning including development of an interactive Virtual Reality simulation on recognition of the deteriorating patient, which has be adapted for use during the COVID-19 pandemic.
-These externally funded grants, research and publications have had an impact on the delivery of non-medical prescribing education and student support in practice locally and nationally.
+These externally funded grants, research and publications have had a positive impact on education and student support in practice locally, nationally and internationally.

 Building on her expertise in pharmacology, adherence and prescribing she is working on a project in collaboration with Scottish Government and University of Lyon to develop, test and implement a real time adherence monitoring tool for community practice.
 She currently supervising post graduate research students in Electronic Prescribing and adherence research .